metricsnow/State-based-AI-Workflow-Orchestrator/README.md

 Phase 1 is complete with foundational infrastructure including Airflow TaskFlow API for modern DAG development, Kafka for event streaming, and comprehensive event schema validation using Pydantic.
 The system has 176 passing tests, 97% code coverage, and complete documentation.

-Phase 2 (AI Workflow Foundation) is in progress with LangGraph state definitions and reducers implemented.
-The system now includes LangGraph state schemas (WorkflowState, SimpleState) with proper reducers for state management.
-Future phases will add StateGraph workflows, multi-agent systems, local LLM deployment with Ollama, and production infrastructure with Kubernetes, ultimately creating a complete intelligent orchestration platform that can automate complex trading operations workflows with both reliability and intelligence.
+Phase 2 (AI Workflow Foundation) is in progress with LangGraph state definitions, workflows, and checkpointing implemented.
+The system now includes LangGraph state schemas (WorkflowState, SimpleState) with proper reducers, StateGraph workflows with conditional routing, and checkpointing with InMemorySaver for state persistence.
+Future phases will add multi-agent systems, local LLM deployment with Ollama, and production infrastructure with Kubernetes, ultimately creating a complete intelligent orchestration platform that can automate complex trading operations workflows with both reliability and intelligence.

 - **TaskFlow API**: Modern Airflow DAG development with automatic XCom management and type hints
 - **Event-Driven Architecture**: Decoupled components communicate via Kafka events for scalability
 - **Type Safety**: Comprehensive type hints and Pydantic validation for runtime safety
-- **Test Coverage**: 97% code coverage with 207 tests covering all components (176 Phase 1 + 31 LangGraph)
+- **Test Coverage**: 97% code coverage with 250+ tests covering all components (176 Phase 1 + 95 LangGraph)
 - **Containerization**: Docker Compose for consistent development and deployment environments
 - **Documentation**: Comprehensive guides for all components with code examples
 - **Error Handling**: Graceful degradation - Kafka failures don't break Airflow tasks